Beraliv/beraliv.dev/packages/blog2/src/content/2022-09-10-with-or-without-enums.md

 If you DO use them, you probably already know that inlining enum values come with subtle implication, here are some of them:

-1. They are incompatible with `isolatedModules`
+1. They are incompatible with [isolatedModules](https://www.typescriptlang.org/tsconfig#isolatedModules) option in `tsconfig.json`

 1. If you export const enums and provide them as an API to other libraries, it can lead to surprising bugs, e.g. [Const enums in the TS Compiler API can make depending on typescript difficult](https://github.com/microsoft/TypeScript/issues/5219) 🐞

-1. Unresolvable imports for const enums used as values cause errors at runtime with `importsNotUsedAsValues: "preserve"`
+1. Unresolvable imports for const enums used as values cause errors at runtime with [importsNotUsedAsValues](https://www.typescriptlang.org/tsconfig#importsNotUsedAsValues) option in `tsconfig.json` set to `"preserve"`

 TypeScript advises to: